Detecting Information Relays in Deep Neural Networks: Results

+To determine if the proposed metric and optimization method correctly identifies the nodes that relay information from the outputs to the inputs, we trained two kinds of networks.
+A~standard ANN with 20 hidden nodes was trained to correctly identify all ten numerals.
+As~a control, ten sub-networks with two hidden nodes were trained on a single numeral each.
+From~the ten smaller networks, a~full network was composed (see Figure~\ref{fig;compositionIllustration}) that can perform the same task as the network trained on all numerals at the same time.

+Figure~\ref{fig;training} shows the mean accuracy of recognizing each of the different digits as a function of training epoch, for~the full as well as the composite network.
+Note that the full network only needed 43 epochs to reach 96\% accuracy, while the training of the smaller models took significantly longer.
+The~full model was trained until it reached an accuracy of 0.96; the smaller models were trained until they reach an accuracy of 0.98.
+Smaller networks could easily be trained to achieve this high 98\% accuracy while training the full network is usually limited to 96\%.
+In~order to observe networks performing as optimally as possible, and~to maximize the information between inputs and outputs, networks were trained until they reached those practical limits~\citep{chapman2013evolution}.

-Because in the composite network the two hidden neurons of each sub-network are guaranteed to serve as relays for the relevant information, we can use this network as a positive control to test whether our algorithm correctly detects relay information, and whether neurons carrying non-overlapping information (each of the hidden neuron sets only carry the information about one specific numeral) are either more or less vulnerable to knockout.
+Because in the composite network the two hidden neurons of each sub-network are guaranteed to serve as relays for the relevant information, we can use this network as a positive control to test whether our algorithm correctly detects relay information, and~whether neurons carrying non-overlapping information (each of the hidden neuron sets only carries the information about one specific numeral) are either more or less vulnerable to knockout.
+This does not imply that the hidden neurons that pertain to a particular numeral cannot relay information about another numeral.
+After~all, hidden nodes trained to recognize the numeral 1, for~example, might still correlate with nodes trained to recognize numeral 7 due to the similarity between those~images.

-In order to test whether the greedy algorithm finds the correct minimal informative subset in the full model, we performed an exhaustive search of all $(2^N)-1$ (with $N=20$) bi-partitions of the hidden nodes to find the minimal set.
+In order to test whether the greedy algorithm finds the correct minimal informative subset in the full model, we performed an exhaustive search of all $2^N-1$ (with $N=20$) bi-partitions of the hidden nodes $Y$ to find the minimal set $Y_R$.
 We then compared the result of the exhaustive search with the candidate set resulting from the shrinking subset aggregation algorithm.
-This algorithm, if not implementing as a branching algorithm, only needs $\frac{N(N+1)}{2}$ computations, reducing the computational complexity from exponential to quadratic.
+This un-branched version of the algorithm only needs $\frac{N(N+1)}{2}$ computations, reducing the computational complexity from exponential to~quadratic.